cybershard/auproximity/README.md

 ## Features
 - The software can connect to a public game to host proximity voice services
-- Run as a plugin on Impostor or other private servers.
+- Run as a plugin on Impostor, NodePolus or other private servers.
 - There is also planned support for a [BepInEx](https://github.com/BepInEx/BepInEx) mod, which will serve the purpose of sending positional data to the backend server.
   - Currently, the Impostor plugin and BepInEx mod are separate projects and are closed source.
+  - The Impostor plugin requires a custom fork as well, as exposing movement data in the public API has not been upstreamed.

 ## Developer Quickstart
 > Note: This project uses `yarn`, so install it if you do not have it already.